 - delayed causation

 - anesthesia errors

 - failure to prevent or treat umbilical cord strangulation

 Regardless of the serious of events that lead to labor and delivery negligence, serious consequences often result including cerebral palsy, erb’s palsy, klumpke’s palsy, paralysis, brachial plexus and brain damage.
 Make sure that your legal professional understands how to interpret fetal heart strips and delivery room records.
 Make sure that your legal professional is familiar with ACOG guidelines.

 Frequently Asked Questions

 - What are the most common birth injuries?

-The most common birth place injuries are brachial plexus injury, infant brain damage, birth head trauma, breech delivery injury, cerebral palsy birth injury, failure to diagnose down syndrome, fetal distress and oxygen deficiency.
+The most common birth injuries are brachial plexus injury, infant brain damage, birth head trauma, breech delivery injury, cerebral palsy birth injury, failure to diagnose down syndrome, fetal distress, and oxygen deficiency.

 - Are birth injuries common?

 Less than 1/2 of 1% of all deliveries result in a birth injury, or roughly 5 births out of every 1000.